ZLB: A Blockchain to Tolerate Colluding Majorities: Experimental Evaluation

 Fig.~\ref{fig:fig2}(bottom) depicts the amount of disagreements under the reliable broadcast attack.
 Recall that this attack consists of having deceitful replicas equivocating when expected to reliably broadcast the same proposal, hence sending different proposals to different partitions.
-We can observe that the number of disagreement is substantially higher during this attack than during the previous attack, however, it drops faster as the system enlarges, because the attackers expose themselves earlier than in the binary consensus attack.
+The number of disagreements is substantially higher during this attack than during the previous attack, however, it drops faster as the system enlarges, because the attackers expose themselves earlier.